brathfon/hui-reports/reports/doh-reports/2019-integrated-report/README.txt

 ~/scripts/logs/20191201-create-DOH-IR-report.txt

-Created by Dana Reed.
+Files created by Dana Reed.
 She took the xlsx file above and removed any data that wasn't from 11/1/2017 to 10/30/2019 and removed some columns, such as session ID and count.
 She also created another file that grouped the data my sites.
 DOH-IR-2019-sort-site.xlsx
 DOH-IR-2019.1.xlsx